borntofrappe/python-scripts/connect-four-visuals/README.md

-**Notice**: I'm still working on the script, not to mention its accompanying explanation

 # Connect Four Visuals

 > Match shapes of the same color

 ## Links

-- [python script](https://github.com/borntofrappe/python-scripts/tree/master/connect-four) creating the connect-four game in the terminal console.
+- [python script](https://github.com/borntofrappe/python-scripts/tree/master/connect-four) creating the connect-four game in the terminal.
 See [the matching REPL](https://repl.it/@borntofrappe/connect-four) for a live demo.

 - [Tutorial](https://youtu.be/XGf2GcyHPhc?t=5705) on the [freecodecamp YouTube channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) inspiring the project.